Naguib el-Rihani

 Naguib el-Rihani (نجيب الريحاني; January 21, 1889 in Cairo – June 8, 1949 in Alexandria) was an Egyptian film and stage actor.

 Biography

-Born in Bab El Shereya, Cairo to a middle class family.
-His father, an Assyrian Christian who worked as a horse expert and a trader, his mother was a Coptic Egyptian woman from Cairo.
+Born in Bab El Shereya, Cairo to a middle-class family.
+His father, an Assyrian Christian who worked as a horse expert and a trader, his mother was a Coptic Christian Egyptian woman from Cairo.
 He was one of three sons that his parents would have together.
 He was educated in the French Catholic school "Les Frères" in Cairo.

 El-Rihani had a turbulent marriage with Badia Masabni, an actress and businesswoman who settled in Cairo after living within the United States for years, and established her famous cabaret, "Casino Badia."
 They separated before his death.
 He died at the age of 60 years in Cairo of typhus, while filming his last film, "Ghazal Al Banat".